 Sales prospecting software builds lists of prospects with details for direct outreach.
 Like lead generation software, sales prospecting software gathers contact information and other data so companies can someday convert those prospects into full-fledged customers.
 The best sales prospecting software features list builders and easily-searchable contact databases.
 Advanced functions include website tracking, browser extensions, and integrated email marketing tools.

 ZoomInfo is one of the largest and most thoroughly-verified B2B databases on the market.
-It scours 38 million online sources and uses third-party expert partners to vet all information so sales professionals are receiving only top-tier leads.
-ZoomInfo also features the ability to create lists of individuals that best match a company’s ideal buyer profile.
+It scours 38 million online sources and uses third-party expert partners to vet all information, so sales professionals are receiving only top-tier leads.
+ZoomInfo also features the ability to create lists of individuals who best match a company’s ideal buyer profile.
 B2B sales reps who want to connect with quality business leads will find much value in ZoomInfo.

 UpLead is specialized sales prospecting software that guarantees 95% accuracy or a refund of credits.
-Search its database of 54 million contacts and filter by over 50 criteria ranging from industry and location to title and company size.
+Search its database of 54 million contacts and filter by over 50 criteria, ranging from industry and location to title and company size.
 Once the best prospects are detected, UpLead will verify their email addresses in real time to ensure that contact lists contain accurate, updated information.
 This precise prospecting tool will especially benefit niche industries.